-Determining how your dog went missing will help you plan your strategy for finding him safely.
+Determining how your dog went missing will help you strategize to find him safely.
 The first question to ask yourself is “How Did My Dog Go Missing?”
 Be honest.
-In a panic, most people jump to the conclusion that their dog was “stolen” because they’ve never been lost before and because they couldn’t possibly have gotten out of the yard.
+In a panic, most people jump to the conclusion that their dog was “stolen” because they’ve never been lost before or because they make a false assumption that the dog couldn’t possibly have gotten out of the yard.
 Check the scene carefully.
 Are there holes in the fence?
 Did the wind blow the gate open?
 Did a meter reader or contractor leave the gate unlatched?
 Were there loud noises that could have scared your dog?

-Regardless of how your dog went missing, immediately file a report with our partner, Helping Lost Pets.
-They will create you a FREE flyer and social media links so that you can start to spread the word about your missing dog.
-Your flyer will also be posted on our corresponding state’s Facebook page.
-Print out and hand deliver your flyers door to door in the area where your dog was last seen and to all local vet clinics, shelters and police departments.
+Regardless of how your dog went missing, immediately file a report with our partner, Pet FBI.
+You will be able to create a free flyer and social media links so that you can spread the word about your missing dog.
+Your flyer will be posted on our corresponding state’s Facebook page by a volunteer.
+Print out and hand deliver your flyers door to door in the area where your dog was last seen.
+Deliver copies to all local vet clinics, shelters and police departments.
 Do not rely on services (free or paid) who say they will alert shelters and vets for you.
 Those emails may never be received or opened and/or never seen by the staff.
-Your dog may end up at their facility and adopted out or put down without you even being notified.
+Your dog may end up at their facility and be adopted out or put down without you being notified.

 Never Give Up!
 Your dog is relying on YOU to bring him safely home.